2018 Modules & Staff

 has over 20 years of experience in the field of Education and Technology.
-She is currently working at the Strategic Educational Initiative within the MIT Office of Digital Learning in strategy, management and coordination for the new PreK-12 Initiative.
-She has also worked at the Interamerican Development Bank as a consultant in the Education Sector, and for five years at the One Laptop Per Child organisation as Director of Learning.
+Claudia Urrea is currently working at the Strategic Educational Initiative within the MIT Office of Digital Learning in strategy, management and coordination for the new PreK-12 Initiative.
+Claudia Urrea has worked at the Interamerican Development Bank as a consultant in the Education Sector, and 5 years at One Laptop Per Child organization as Director of Learning.
 Her areas of interest include online learning and assessment, curriculum design, preK-12 and higher education, education for developing countries, teacher professional development, educational programming and robotics, and maker education.

 is a MIT graduate and advocate of STEAM activities for K-12 students.
 An alumnus of MIT’s Scheller Teacher Education Program, he has spent time both inside and outside of the classroom, developing programmes for that kids that do not always have access to quality education.
 He currently works as a programme coordinator for MIT’s pK-12 Action Group.

-is a senior at MIT studying Electrical Engineering and Computer Science.
-He currently works for the App Inventor team at the MIT Computer Science and Artificial Intelligence Lab in the hopes of enabling K-12 students to easily create mobile Android applications.
+is a Masters student at MIT studying Electrical Engineering and Computer Science.
+He currently works for the Teaching Systems Lab at the Office of Open Learning at MIT looking to improve teacher education through simulations.
+Previously, he worked with the App Inventor team at the MIT Computer Science and Artificial Intelligence Lab to better enable K-12 students to easily create mobile Android applications.
 He is interested in working in the intersection between technology and education, hoping to find ways to both use technology to improve education and improve curriculum in computer science.
 He has taught Python and MIT App Inventor in Taiwan, Hong Kong and Barcelona, Spain and also worked at a tech start-up in Sydney, Australia that focused on improving communication between teachers, students and technology industry leaders.
 As you can see, Kevin loves traveling and working with students!